 As you’re planning your activities in Cozumel for kids, take some time to understand the basics of traveling to Cozumel, and Mexico in general.
 Additionally, have a look at our Mexico trip planning suggestions to help with your Cozumel trip planning.

 Familiarize yourself with the basic geography of Cozumel.
-Also, figure out the best way to get to and get around Cozumel.
+Also, figure out the best way to get to and get around Cozumel with kids.
 And once in Cozumel, research where to stay and eat, as well as how much things will cost on the island.

 Cozumel is an island located 23 kms off the eastern coast of Mexico.
 It’s part of the state of Quintana Roo, in the Yucatán peninsula.
 As of 2011, there are approximately 100,000 people living in Cozumel.

 The main city in Cozumel is San Miguel de Cozumel, which has 77,000 people.
 Because of the coral reefs that surround the island, tourism is a very important part of Cozumel’s economy.
-Read more about Cozumel's history and geography in Lonely Planet's Cancun, Cozumel, and the Yucatan guide.
+Read more about Cozumel's history and geography in Lonely Planet's Cancun, Cozumel, and the Yucatan guide as you're getting ready for your trip to Cozumel with kids.

-Fares cost between 140-250 pesos, one way, depending on the company.
-At the time of writing, both companies alternate days of operation due to COVID restrictions.
-Check their websites for schedules.
+Fares cost between 290-360 pesos (roughly $14-18 USD) per person, one way, depending on the company.
+Check their websites for schedules and up to date fares.
 You can also purchase tickets online ahead of time, or at the kiosks at the ferry terminal.

 As previously mentioned, the main city in Cozumel is San Miguel de Cozumel.
 The central part of the city is called Centro.
 It is located right at the ferry terminal.
-If you’re planning on mainly staying around Centro, it’s easy to walk around.
+If you’re planning on mainly staying around Centro during your time in Cozumel with kids, it’s easy to walk around.

 If you’re looking for other options for getting around Cozumel for kids and families, you can also rent a car.
 Avis has a rental office right at the ferry terminal.
 Their base rates range from $41-$132 USD per day, depending on the make and model of the vehicle.